Vase of Entemena

 The Vase of Entemena is a tripod type silver vase and was named after Entemena, the ruler of Lagash.

+Discovery

 The vase was recovered in Telloh in 1888 at the site of ancient Shirpurla by Ernest de Sarzec.
 It was donated to the Louvre by Sultan Abdul Hamid II in 1896 and was thought to be one of the oldest surviving examples of engraving on metal.